ELBOW HYPEREXTENSION

 If your son or daughter is suffering with elbow problems, make an appointment with us

-Other Injuries
+Elbow Injuries

-Depending on the severity, deformity of the elbow, and circulation problems in the hand, additional injuries may have occurred.
+Depending on the severity, deformity of the elbow, and circulation problems in the hand, additional injuries may exist.
 For example, if the injury is severe, it can cause a dislocation or even a fracture of the elbow.
 It can cause the bones in the elbow to shift out of place, resulting in an obvious deformity.
+Also, the injury can cause damage to the blood vessels and nerves in the hands.
+That can result in circulation problems and numbness or tingling in the hand.

 Beyond fractures and dislocations, the elbow is susceptible to various conditions.
-Here are some of the related conditions and injuries:

 - Arthroscopic Debridement of the Elbow: A procedure often required for treating joint issues.